 A watershed is a geographic area that collects all the rainfall into a series of drainages and creeks, eventually reaching the sea.
 The water that runs off every roof, every driveway, and every road eventually finds its way into a shared waterway.
-The largest watershed is Ballona Creek (130 square miles) and the second largest is Malibu Creek (109 square miles).
+Our largest watershed that drains into the Santa Monica Bay is Ballona Creek (130 square miles) and the second largest is Malibu Creek (109 square miles).
 At 18 square miles (12,800 acres), Topanga Creek is the third largest drainage into the Santa Monica Bay.

 Watersheds of North Santa Monica Bay

 The watersheds of North Santa Monica Bay include Malibu Creek and Topanga Creek, as well at the more rural drainages of Arroyo Sequit, Big Sycamore, Las Flores, Solstice, Zuma, and Trancas canyons.
 These watersheds are largely undeveloped, with much of the land area protected by Santa Monica Mountains NRA, California State Parks, and other land conservation organizations.

 Think about the community we call Topanga.
 It is the creek that defines the community on many levels, from placement of the homes, utilities and roads (along the floodplain), to how natural disasters like wildfires and floods impact our lives.
 The center of town is where the main stems of the creek meet from Old Topanga and along Topanga Canyon Blvd. from the top of Topanga.
 Most of the creek banks are held in place by native trees and plants, creating a beautiful landscape.
 The life of the creek is punctuated with catastrophic events that can change it dramatically.